kavia-common/network-management-5556-5683/FrontendApplication/README.md

   - Integer default page size for the devices list pagination UI.
 Defaults to 10 if unset.

 A sample configuration is provided in .env.example.
 Copy it to .env (or .env.development.local) and adjust values.
 The app reads REACT_APP_API_BASE_URL to prefix all API requests via a centralized client (src/api/client.js).

+CORS notes:
+- When frontend runs at http://localhost:3000 and backend at http://localhost:3001, CORS must be enabled on the backend.
+- See BackendAPIService/CORS_SETUP.md for simple Flask CORS setup using flask-cors.
+- The client sets fetch mode to "cors" only when using a cross-origin absolute base URL, reducing accidental CORS failures.
+- ConnectivityBanner (added to Devices page) surfaces API reachability and hints if misconfigured.

 If you migrate to Vite later, use VITE_API_BASE_URL, VITE_USE_MOCKS, and VITE_PAGINATION_PAGE_SIZE_DEFAULT.